-Jacqueline Pollauf, harpist, praised for playing with “transcendent ability” (The Sybaritic Singer) recently premiered a new work for harp and voice at Carnegie Hall in New York, New York.
+Jacqueline Pollauf, harpist, is a performer, teacher and composer.
+Praised for playing with “transcendent ability” (The Sybaritic Singer), she recently premiered a new work for harp and voice at Carnegie Hall in New York, New York.
 Past performances include the Eleventh World Harp Congress in Vancouver, Canada and the National Gallery of Art in Washington D.C.
 An active recitalist, Jacqueline always seeks to explore the versatility of the harp.

 “The playing was assured and clean... with the